Your employer should offer you the right of appeal. This is so you can raise an appeal if you feel:

 - a new investigation is needed to find out more before making a final decision

-Carrying out a new investigation
+Carrying out extra investigation steps

 This would be in cases where they need to:

-- find or look at new evidence
+- find or look at new evidence you've raised

 - re-check the evidence they found